bioidiap/bob.ip.binseg/doc/training.rst

    .. code-block:: sh

-      $ jman submit --queue=gpu --memory=24G --name=m2unet-drive -- bob binseg train --device='cuda:0' ... #paste the rest of the command-line
+      $ jman submit --queue=gpu --memory=24G --name=myjob -- bob binseg train --device='cuda:0' ... #paste the rest of the command-line

 Combined Vessel Dataset (COVD)
 ==============================

 The following table describes recommended batch sizes for 24Gb of RAM GPU card, for supervised training of COVD- systems.
 Use it like this:

 .. code-block:: sh